GWilloughby99/early-years-project/_posts/2021-08-19-the-funding-gap-in-early-years-education.md

     <body>
       <article>
         <h1>Understanding free entitlement concerns</h1>
         <p>Free entitlement is a certain number of hours offered to parents to care for their children.
 To fund their education, the government sets a funding rate through the <a href="https://www.gov.uk/government/publications/national-funding-formula-tables-for-schools-and-high-needs-2021-to-2022">national funding formula</a>.
-The money is given to local authorities and then passed onto early years settings.</p>
+The money is given to local authorities and then passed onto early years settings.
+The types of settings discussed in this piece are pre-schools and nurseries.</p>

         <p>The system has been criticised and despite a <a href="https://petition.parliament.uk/petitions/586700">petition that received over <b>100,000</b> signatures</a>, a spending review was rejected by the government.
 The Early Years Alliance (EYA) also <a href="https://www.eyalliance.org.uk/freedom-information-investigation-findings">won a Freedom of Information (FOI) dispute</a> with the Department for Education.
 Their findings revealed the early years sector is <a href="https://www.theguardian.com/education/2021/jun/15/ministers-knowingly-underfunding-childcare-sector-england">underfunded</a>. </p>